 The Founding of Our Chapter

-In the fall of 1949, Amy G. Kennedy of the Patience Wright Chapter, NSDAR, in Laguna Beach, California, learned that Mabel Brown Boardman of Balboa Island was a DAR member from Iowa.
-Amy Kennedy asked Mabel Boardman to assist in establishing a DAR chapter in the Newport Beach area.
-Edna Lee Tutrell Rider, Past Regent of Patience Wright Chapter, NSDAR, and past state organizing secretary, offered to help.
+The story of the Colonel William Cabell Chapter, NSDAR, began in the fall of 1949 with a chance discovery and a shared passion for history.
+Amy G. Kennedy, Regent of the Patience Wright Chapter in Laguna Beach, learned that Balboa Island resident Mabel Brown Boardman was a DAR member originally from Iowa.
+Recognizing an opportunity to expand their community, Amy reached out to Mabel to propose establishing a new chapter in the Newport Beach area.
+They were quickly joined by Edna Lee Tutrell Rider, a past State Organizing Secretary and Past Regent of the Patience Wright Chapter, who eagerly offered her expertise to bring the vision to life.

-- State Regent Florence Whitmore Fuller, officiating at her first organizational meeting
+Florence Whitmore Fuller, State Regent (officiating her very first organizational meeting)

-- Regent Amy Kennedy, Patience Wright Chapter, NSDAR
+Amy Kennedy, Regent of the Patience Wright Chapter

 |